-A few potential strategies for delaying a foreclosure include using the maximum time allowed when challenging the foreclosure in court, submitting a loss mitigation (foreclosure avoidance) application, participating in mediation, and filing for bankruptcy.
+A few potential strategies for delaying a foreclosure include using the maximum time allowed when challenging the foreclosure in court, submitting a loss mitigation (foreclosure avoidance) application, participating in mediation, asking a court to delay the foreclosure, and filing for bankruptcy.

 Some states also have a law that prevents a foreclosure from going forward if the borrower submits a loss mitigation application.

 You can stop a foreclosure in its tracks—at least for a while—by filing for bankruptcy.
 Filing for Chapter 7 bankruptcy will stall a foreclosure, but usually only temporarily.
-You can use Chapter 7 bankruptcy to save your home if you're current on the loan and you don't have much equity.
-Otherwise, you'll just be able to delay a foreclosure by a few months, unless you're able to modify the loan.
-(For more information, see Can I Modify My Mortgage in a Chapter 7 Bankruptcy?)
+You can use Chapter 7 bankruptcy to save your home if you're current on the loan and don't have much equity.
+Otherwise, you'll just be able to delay a foreclosure by a few months unless you can modify the loan.

 If you want to keep your home, a Chapter 13 bankruptcy could be a better way to go.
 Chapter 13 bankruptcy lets you pay off a mortgage "arrearage" (late, unpaid payments) over the length of the bankruptcy plan, which is usually three or five years.
-(If you’re also thinking about applying for a loan modification, read about Can I Modify My Mortgage in a Chapter 13 Bankruptcy?)
+You can also attempt to modify the loan as part of a Chapter 13 bankruptcy.

 If you've filed for bankruptcy within the past year, though, the automatic stay might be limited to 30 days or eliminated.
 To find out if filing for bankruptcy might be right for you, consider talking to a bankruptcy attorney.